isomerpages/moe-methodistgirlssch/_secondary-academic/Computer Studies.md

 By the end of the 2nd year in MGS, all students should have the following outcomes:

-1. Robotics Secondary/Year 1 students shall be able to use Scratch to create programmes and BBC Micro:Bit for building robots with functional purposes.
+1. Secondary/Year 1 students shall be able to use Scratch to create games.
-2. Code4Life Secondary/Year 2 students shall be be able to use Python programming language to create programmes and Generative Art
+2. Secondary/Year 2 students shall be be able to use Python programming language to create programmes and Generative Art

 Lessons for each class is once every fortnight for 1 hour 50 min.